 We don´t request any flight reservation or accommodation.
 Please do not buy the ticket until the visa is granted as the decision period may take up to 1 month.

-2. Photograph.
-A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face: Recent color white background photographs (not more than 6 months ) 3.5 cm x 4.5 cm
+A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face: Recent colour with white background photographs (not more than 6 months ) 3.5 cm x 4.5 cm http://www.icao.int/Security/mrtd/Downloads/Technical%20Reports/Annex_A-Photograph_Guidelines.pdf

-3. Valid, unexpired passport.
-Original and a photocopy of the page or pages of the passport that contain biometric data.
+Passport and a photocopy of all pages.
 The passport must have a minimum validity period of 4 months and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-4. Proof of acceptance for the study, training or volunteer activity or internship.
-Original and a copy of the document proving:
+Proof of acceptance for the study, training or volunteer activity or internship.
+In Spanish proving:

 These documents must certify that the applicant has been accepted in an institution in Spain be it public or private, officially recognized by the Spanish authorities.
 The study plan must be included, as well as the duration.
 Complete program of your studies: subjects, credits, length (starting and finishing dates), name of the Certificate/Grade you will obtain at the end of your studies.